ocornut/imgui/docs/README.md

 If you are new to Dear ImGui and have issues with: compiling, linking, adding fonts, wiring inputs, running or displaying Dear ImGui: you can use [Discord server](https://discord.gg/NgJ4SEP) or [Discourse forums](https://discourse.dearimgui.org).

-Otherwise for any other questions, bug reports, requests, feedback, you may post on https://github.com/ocornut/imgui/issues.
+Otherwise, for any other questions, bug reports, requests, feedback, you may post on https://github.com/ocornut/imgui/issues.
 Please read and fill the New Issue template carefully.

 Private support is available for paying customers.